Payin P2C Seamless Integration

 // Decrypt using the function from the reference section below

-const remote_hash = decrypt(ivHashCiphertext, secret_key);import base64
+const remote_hash = decrypt(ivHashCiphertext, secret_key);

 post_hash_base64 = response_data['post_hash']